alissatroiano/team-6/README.md

 ### Code

-* Credit and articles etc that we have copied & updated code from:
-  * [Electrillo]() team page was used to help with the styling of the team page.
+  * [Electrillo](https://alissatroiano.github.io/team-4-april-2022/team.html) team page was used to help with the styling of the team page.
-  * [Smitten]() team page was used to help with the styling of the team page.
+  * [Smitten](https://alissatroiano.github.io/8-your-heart-out/developer-page.html) team page was used to help with the styling of the team page.
   * This [Codepen](https://codepen.io/bartveneman/pen/PQMzxp) was used to create the layout for the gallery pieces.
-  *
+  * [Mozilla]https://developer.mozilla.org/en-US/docs/Web/CSS/grid-template-rows) was used to create the layout for the gallery pieces.

 ### Content